turboapps/docs/getting_started/using_files/using_files.md

+## Using Files

-Turbo allows access to the local file system or Online Storage providers such as OneDrive or Dropbox.
+Turbo.net let you use files located on your local file system or online storage providers such as OneDrive and Dropbox.

 ### Local File System